uikit/uikit-site/docs/pages/inverse.md

 ### Inactive state

-To deactivate the automatic coloring of an element if it changes its state from transparent to opaque, just add the `sel-active: SELECTOR` option to the `uk-inverse` attribute.
+To prevent the element from changing its color automatically when it stops being transparent, just add the `sel-active: SELECTOR` option to the `uk-inverse` attribute.

 ```html
 <div uk-sticky="start: 200; animation: uk-animation-slide-top; sel-target: .uk-navbar-container; cls-active: uk-navbar-sticky; cls-inactive: uk-navbar-transparent">